Bill Goldberg: Early life

-William Scott Goldberg was born on December 27, 1966 in Tulsa, Oklahoma into a Reform Jewish family, the son of classical violinist, Ethel and OB-GYN, Jed Goldberg.
-He is of Russian-Jewish and Romanian-Jewish descent, with his Romanian-born great-grandfather having relocated to the U.S. from Bucharest through Ellis Island.
-His father was a graduate of both Harvard and Johns Hopkins University.
+William Scott Goldberg was born into a Reform Jewish family in Tulsa, Oklahoma, on December 27, 1966, the son of classical violinist Ethel and obstetrician–gynecologist Jed Goldberg.
+He is of Russian-Jewish and Romanian-Jewish descent, with his Romanian-born great-grandfather having relocated to the US from Bucharest through Ellis Island.
+Jed was a graduate of both Harvard University and Johns Hopkins University.
 His parents later divorced, and his father died in late 2006.
 His mother breeds flowers and created an award-winning hybrid orchid in 2000, which she named after Goldberg.
-He has two brothers.
-Goldberg had his Bar Mitzvah at Temple Israel, a Reform synagogue in his hometown.
+Bill has two brothers.

+Goldberg had his bar mitzvah at a Reform synagogue, Temple Israel, in his hometown.
 He attended Tulsa Edison High School.
-He acquired a love for football early in his life, and due to his large stature, began working as a nightclub bouncer at the age of 16.
+He acquired a love for football early in his life.

+Due to his large stature, began working as a nightclub bouncer at the age of 16.

+Goldberg earned a scholarship to attend the University of Georgia.

 Football career

+College football

+At University of Georgia, Goldberg played college football for its Georgia Bulldogs as a defensive tackle.
+He was a four-year letterman (1986–1989) and earned Associated Press first-team All-SEC honors in 1989.